Skatterbrainz/ud-cmwt/README.md

 ## Requirements

-* PowerShell module: UniversalDashboard.Community 2.5.3 or later
+* PowerShell module: UniversalDashboard.Community (2.5.3 or later)
-* PowerShell module: dbatools
+* PowerShell module: DbaTools (1.0 or later)
-* PowerShell module: adsips
+* PowerShell module: AdsiPS (1.0.0.7 or later)
 * Windows 7 or later with PowerShell 5.1 or later
-* Role access to a Configuration Manager Current Branch site (on-prem, same AD domain)
+* Admin access to a Configuration Manager Current Branch site (on-prem, same AD domain)
-* Role access to the SQL Server instance for the ConfigMgr site
+* Admin access to the SQL Server instance for the ConfigMgr site
+* Admin or User Admin access to an AzureAD tenant/subscription

 ## Examples